Kasugamycin

-Kasugamycin (Ksg) is an aminoglycoside antibiotic that was originally isolated in 1965, from Streptomyces kasugaensis, a Streptomyces strain found near the Kasuga shrine in Nara, Japan.
-Kasugamycin was discovered by Hamao Umezawa, who also discovered kanamycin and bleomycin, as a drug that prevent growth of a fungus causing rice blast disease.
-It was later found to inhibit bacterial growth also.
+Kasugamycin (Ksg) is an aminoglycoside antibiotic that was originally isolated in 1965, from Streptomyces kasugaensis, a Streptomyces strain found near the Kasuga-taisha in Nara, Japan.
+Kasugamycin was discovered by Hamao Umezawa, who also discovered the drugs kanamycin and bleomycin.
 It exists as a white, crystalline substance with the chemical formula C_{14}H_{28}ClN_{3}O_{10} (kasugamycin hydrochloride).
 It is also known as kasumin.

 Mechanism of action

 Like many of the known natural antibiotics, kasugamycin inhibits proliferation of bacteria by tampering with their ability to make new proteins, the ribosome being the major target.
 Kasugamycin inhibits protein synthesis at the step of translation initiation.
 Kasugamycin inhibition is thought to occur by direct competition with initiator transfer RNA.
 Recent experiments suggest that kasugamycin indirectly induces dissociation of P-site-bound fMet-tRNA^{fMet} from 30S subunits through perturbation of the mRNA, thereby interfering with translation initiation.

 Kasugamycin specifically inhibits translation initiation of canonical but not of leaderless mRNA.
 For initiation on leaderless mRNA, the overlap between mRNA and kasugamycin is reduced and the binding of tRNA is further stabilized by the presence of the 50S subunit, minimizing Ksg efficacy.

 Kasugamycin also induces the formation of unusual 61S ribosomes in vivo, which are proficient in selectively translating leaderless mRNA.
 61S particles are stable and are devoid of more than six proteins of the small subunit, including the functionally important proteins S1 and S12.